Revision Date: March 2017

 - Review information obtained for initial and annual subrecipient organization risk assessment and assign a risk rating

-- Incorporate additional terms into subawards based on information from the PI, department/local unit, and the risk assessment of the subrecipient organization
+- Incorporate additional terms into subawards based on information from the PI, department/local level managing unit, and the risk assessment of the subrecipient organization

 University Subrecipient Monitoring Committee (USMC)

 - Review, revise, and approve risk assessments on new subrecipient organizations and annual updates to active subrecipient organizations’ risk ratings

 - Review problematic subawards as identified by the schools and work with the department/local level managing units to establish additional monitoring criteria